2024-foss4g-europe/2024-foss4g-europe.github.io/content/schedule/city-tour.md

-On Monday (1 July) and Tuesday (2 July) evenings it's possible to take 1 hour stroll with a guide through the city of Tartu to discover some of the town's history, and its hidden gems.
+On Monday (1 July) and Tuesday (2 July) evenings it's possible to take 1 hour stroll with a guide through the city of Tartu to discover some of the town's history and its hidden gems.

-The walk is free of charge and you don't need register.
+The walk is free of charge and you don't need to register.

 The meeting point is at the city square (_Raekoja plats_) fountain at 18:00 [_cum tempore_](https://en.wikipedia.org/wiki/Academic_quarter_(class_timing))